-In lieu of deducting the actual expenses incurred while using a vehicle for transportation, the IRS standard volunteer mileage rate is 14φ per mile (for 2017 and 2018).
+In lieu of deducting the actual expenses incurred while using a vehicle for transportation, the IRS standard volunteer mileage rate is 14φ per mile (for 2023 and 2024).
 A taxpayer must use this rate when computing the cost of operating an automobile where this expense is deductible as a charitable contribution.
 Parking fees and tolls are also deductible, but depreciation and insurance are not.
-(IR-2017-204 dated 12/14/2017) (§1061 - 2018 U.S. Master Tax Guide)
+(IR Notice 2023-239) (§1061 - 2024 U.S. Master Tax Guide)